chingu-voyage7/Bears-Team-21/README.md

 - **Hands Off**: If you play this card, you can remove one Theft card from in front of any player.
 - **Swap Your Hats**: Choose one player who has to discard their current Dwarf Card.
 - **Trapped!** Play this on another player.
 This player is trapped and cannot play any more path cards.
 When the round ends, they don‘t get any treasure.
-- **Free at last!**: If you play this card, remove one Trapped! card from in front of any player.
+- **Free at last!**: If you play this card, remove the Trapped! status from any player.

 ### Cards in play